 2. The above amounts of individual performance bonus represent the amounts provided for in the fiscal year ended March 31, - 3.
-The above figures for performance-linked bonus (short term) is determined based on consolidated net income of 172.6 billion yen for the fiscal year ended March 31, 2021, based on a formula confirmed in advance by the Governance, Nomination & Compensation Committee and resolved by the Board of Directors. - 4.
+The above figures for performance-linked bonus (short term) is determined based on consolidated net income of 172.6 billion yet for the fiscal year ended March 31, 2021, based on a formula confirmed in advance by the Governance Nomination & Compensation Committee and resolved by the Board of Directors. - 4.
 The above amounts for performance-linked bonus (medium to long-term) is paid on an average of the consolidated net income for the fiscal years ended March 31, 2020 to 2022 and the fiscal years ended March 31, 2021 to 2023, but as this cannot be decided currently, the amount shown is as of the fiscal year ended March 31, 2021.
 The actual amount paid will be based on a formula confirmed in advance by the Governance, Nomination & Compensation Committee and resolved by the Board of Directors, and the amount for the fiscal year ended March 31, 2020/2021 disclosed in the Fiscal 2022/2023 Business Report - 5.
-The above figures for stock-based remuneration linked to medium- and long-term share performances (stock options with market conditions) is the amount recorded as an expense granted for the fiscal year ended March 31, 2021.
-In regard to stock-based remuneration linked to medium- and long-term share performances, the number of exercisable shares will be determined according to the growth rate in MC's shares over three years from being granted, based on a formula confirmed - in advance by the Governance, Nomination & Compensation Committee and resolved by the Board of Directors.
+The above figures for stock-based remuneration linked to medium- and long-term share performances (stock options with The above rigures for sock-based reliminational inflavor of including an objective state per formatices specified by market conditions is the amount recorded as an expense granted for the fiscal year ended March 31, 2021.
+In regard to stock-based remuneration linked to medium-and long-term share performances, the number of exercisable shares will be determined according to the growth rate in MC's shares over three years from being granted, based on a formula confirmed in advance by the Governance, Nomination & Compensation Committee and resolved by the Board of Directors - In addition to the above, MC paid executive pensions to retired Directors and Audit & Supervisory Board Members.
+The amounts paid in the fiscal year ended March 31, 2021 were as follows: